Frequently Asked Questions

 An estimate of costs are drawn up during the funeral arrangement, once all costs have been finalised an invoice is sent to the person responsible for the arrangements or a solicitor.
 The payment for the funeral is required in full before the funeral can take place.

 Can We Visit And Pay Our Last Respects?

-Yes, our funeral home is open and available to you at any time.
-If you wish to visit our private chapels, please ring and inform us when you would like to come and we will be pleased to arrange everything for you.
+Yes, our funeral home is open and available to you by appointment.
+If you wish to visit our private chapel of rest, please ring and inform us when you would like to come and we will be pleased to arrange everything for you.

 How Many People Can Be Seated In The Limousine?

-In our limousine there is room for 6 in the rear compartment and 1 in the front with the chauffer, however more limousines can be arranged if required for a large number of people.
+Funeral limousines have room for 6 in the rear compartment and 1 in the front with the chauffer, extra limousines can be arranged if required for a large number of people.